mattdutson/website/heuristics.md

 ## Footnotes

-[^1]: Another way to say this is, "don't waste time solving the wrong problem well" (credit to Michael Gleicher that particular phrasing).
+[^1]: Another way to say this is, "don't waste time solving the wrong problem well" (credit to Michael Gleicher for that phrasing).
 [^2]: I am referring to object-oriented programming, although there may be some metaphysical truth to this.
 [^3]: Follows from (2) and (3).
 [^4]: Does not hold for professional typographers.